dkarter/CCProcessing-Ruby/README.md

 ## Why Ruby
 Ruby provides a great testing framework and tools to assist in TDD.
 RSpec provides with great mocking and stubbing tools which made testing the dependency injection design pattern a pleasure.
 Guard makes sure that after every change made to the code the tests immediately relevant to that code run.

-Although I could have written this task in any object-oriented language fairly easily, I prefer to showcase my Ruby skills considering that Braintree uses Ruby for active development.

-## Final Notes
-Thank you for taking the time out of your busy day to read through this guide and evaluate my code!
-If you encounter any issues at all do not hesitate to contact me at (773) 470-6209 or [jobs@doriankarter.com](mailto:jobs@doriankarter.com)